 - taking 5-alpha-reductase inhibitors

-While the first two lifestyle changes are relatively easy to make, the U.S. Food & Drug Administration (FDA) have not approved 5-alpha-reductase inhibitors for the prevention of prostate cancer.
+It is important to note that the Food and Drug Administration (FDA) have not approved the use of 5-alpha-reductase inhibitors for the prevention of prostate cancer.